Pinjarra, Western Australia: Facilities

+Pinjarra contains one shopping centre, Pinjarra Junction, which opened in 2008.

 Future and growth

 Because of its close proximity to Mandurah and recent infrastructure and amenities investments, Pinjarra's population is likely to increase significantly through new subdivisions surrounding the original town-site.
 Armadale Railway Line also planning to extend till Byford in first phase and till Pinjarra in second phase.

 Sport

 Pinjarra is home to both Thoroughbred Horse Racing and Harness Racing at Pinjarra Park and Pinjarra Paceway, respectively, under the authority of Racing and Wagering Western Australia.
 The feature race events held at these venues are the Pinjarra Cups, held in April and March of each year at the respective venues.
 Pinjarra and the Peel Region is also one of the major centres for WA Racing, with a number of trainers and breeders established in the region.

 Transport

 Pinjarra station is located on the South Western Railway and served by Transwa's twice daily Australind service from Perth to Bunbury.
 In September 2012 a Transperth bus service was inaugurated between Murray Hospital in southern Pinjarra and Mandurah railway station, via Mandurah Forum on Pinjarra Road, and Pinjarra town centre.

 Pinjarra is also on the South Western Highway between Armadale and Bunbury, something which has both helped and hindered the town.
 Traffic through the town during holiday seasons has been known to stretch for kilometres north or south.
 As a result, there have been calls for the construction of a road bypass of the town.